Lecture 10: Linear Systems (Matrix Magic)

 data acquisition protocols, or even with the underlying model.

 - Instead of proceding with the back-substitution step after

-obtaining an upper triangular form, the reduction stage
+obtaining an upper triangular form, the reduction formality

 last column coefficients, the next-to-last row to eliminate